A Jacobian Criterion for Artin $v$-stacks: The Tangent Complex of an Artin Stack

-Moreover, the pullback of the tangent complex $T_{X/S}^{*}$ to $x$ has Euler characteristic as a locally-free $\mathcal{O}_{S}$-module equal to the dimension of $X$ locally around $x$.
-In particular, the $H^{-1}$ of this pullback has rank as an $\mathcal{O}_{S}$-module equal to the dimension of the group of automorphisms at $x$ over $S$. \end{proposition} While this is nice, the real power of this theory lies in its ability to detect when $X$ is smooth over $S$ at a point $x$.
+Moreover, the pullback of the tangent complex $T_{X/S}^{*}$ to $x$ has Euler characteristic as a locally-free $\mathcal{O}_{S}$-module equal to the dimension of $X$ locally around $x$. \end{proposition} While this is nice, the real power of this theory lies in its ability to detect when $X$ is smooth over $S$ at a point $x$.
 As seen in Proposition \ref{prop: jacclassic}, this information will be described by the higher cohomology of the complex $T_{X/S}^{*}$.